 How to Turn a First Message Into a Real Friendship

-The hard part isn't starting — it's continuing.
+The hard part isn't starting.
+It's continuing.
 Most online conversations fade because neither person takes the initiative to deepen them.
 A few things that help:

 Follow up on things they mentioned.
 If they mentioned a book they were reading last week, ask how it was.
 This signals that you were actually listening.